tibordome/tibordome.github.io/_posts/2023-07-24-cosmic_web.md

 at high-$$z$$ are especially pronounced.
 These imprints are only observable via tracer fields, but in simulations we can predict the configuration and abundance of each morphological component in CDM and FDM.

 On this page we show results for the cosmic web dissection of numerical CDM and cFDM simulations into the four morphological components.
+This is work based on
-For more details about the internal properties of halos embedded in the densest component (i.e. nodes) in CDM and FDM see [this page](../halos).
+[Dome et al. (2022)](https://arxiv.org/abs/2301.09762).
+For more details about the internal properties of halos embedded in the densest component
+(i.e. nodes) in CDM and FDM see [this page](../halos).

 | <img src="/assets/images/cosmic_web/nexus_algo/CDMxProj_x0y0z1_033.png" width="250" height="250"> <img src="/assets/images/cosmic_web/nexus_algo/FDM_2E21xProj_x0y0z1_033.png" width="250" height="250"> |
 | <img src="/assets/images/cosmic_web/nexus_algo/FDM_7E22xProj_x0y0z1_033.png" width="250" height="250"> <img src="/assets/images/cosmic_web/nexus_algo/FDM_1E22xProj_x0y0z1_033.png" width="250" height="250"> |